Red Shoe Diaries: Home media

-On June 17, 2014, Kino Lorber released Season One on DVD in Region 1 for the very first time.
+On June 17, 2014, Kino Lorber released Season 1 on DVD in Region 1.
 On the same day they also re-released Red Shoe Diaries - The Movie.
+Season 1 was also made available on Amazon Prime Video.
+The TV film and series (seasons 1-4) are also available on Tubi, a free streaming service, but not on Paramount+.

 Second Red Shoe Diaries TV pilot

 In 2006, Zalman King wrote and directed a second, feature-length Red Shoe Diaries TV pilot.
 This pilot was completed but never aired.